Florida Homeowners Insurance

 To learn about Florida home insurance, hurricane deductibles, the cost of coverage, and ways to save on insurance, keep reading.

 Kin’s Florida home insurance policies offer the following types of protection:

-- Replacement cost coverage for both the dwelling (Coverage A) and your belongings (Coverage C) when they are damaged or lost because of fire, non-hurricane wind or hail, theft, and vandalism.
+- Replacement cost coverage for the dwelling (Coverage A), other structures (Coverage B), and your belongings (Coverage C) when they are damaged or lost because of fire, non-hurricane wind or hail, theft, and vandalism.
 Replacement cost coverage can pay to repair or replace your property with brand-new items of a similar kind and quality.

 - Loss of use coverage (Coverage D) to pay for additional living expenses if a covered claim makes your home uninhabitable during repairs.